 The RCPS used transportation modeling to assess benefits and impacts for different types of congestion pricing; in particular, whether these tools could help the region meet its priorities.
 These benefits and impacts were assessed for the equity focus areas in comparison to the region to better understand potential unintended consequences resulting from congestion pricing.
-The details of these findings are included in Chapter 3: Scenario Modeling Overview & Findings.
-Some historical context of current access to those in Equity Focus Areas, and best practices in considering equity when planning for and implementing congestion pricing, is provided in Chapter 4: Equity Considerations.
+The details of these findings are included in Chapter 5: Scenario Modeling Overview & Findings.